bitweaver/phpgedview/readme.txt

 Pages generated by PhpGedView can be large and use up a lot of bandwidth.
-Compression of the data between the server and browser using GZip compression can compress the bandwidth by up to 90% (usually 80% - 90% for PhpGedView that were tested) If your web server is Apache, configuring this is very easy.
+Compression of the data between the server and browser using GZip compression can compress the bandwidth by up to 90% (usually 80% - 90% for PhpGedView that were tested).
 Add the following 2 lines to your php.ini file:
+    zlib.output_compression On
+    zlib.output_compression_level 5

+If you have no access to the php.ini file and you are using Apache, create a blank file named .htaccess (including the dot) and add the following lines to that file  (or add them to an existing .htaccess file and upload the file to your PhpGedView directory.
     php_flag zlib.output_compression On
     php_value zlib.output_compression_level 5

-If you have no access to the php.ini file, create a blank file named .htaccess (including the dot) and add the lines to that file (or add them to an existing .htaccess file and upload the file to your PhpGedView directory.
+Some hosts do not allow adding this through .htaccess files, but they may allow you to create a partial php.ini file in your phpGedView directory.
+To this file you would add the same two lines from the php.ini file above:
+    zlib.output_compression On
+    zlib.output_compression_level 5

 Note: If your host is using mod_gzip or an other compression method, using this technique can cause problems.
 Compression will have no effect on